I've hired agencies. I've run an agency. And I've built and sold a company where I knew exactly what drove growth.

 Are they honest?
 Pay attention during the sales process.
 Do they push back on your assumptions or tell you what you want to hear?
 Do they acknowledge limitations or promise the moon?

 Are incentives aligned?
 A flat retainer means the agency gets paid the same whether you grow or stagnate.
 No upside for performance, no downside for mediocrity.
 The incentive is to keep the contract, not maximize your results.
-This is why we structure our engagements differently—we cap clients and align incentives because the model only works if we deliver.
+This is why we structure our engagements differently—we align incentives because the model only works if we deliver.

 Are they honest about attribution?
 When they report results, do they acknowledge the difference between correlation and causation?
 Or do they take credit for every conversion that touched their campaigns?